Plug-In vs. Hardwired Level 2 EV Chargers: What Central Coast Homeowners Should Know

 3. Requires Permit and Inspection

-All EV charger installations should follow code, but hardwired setups especially require permitting and inspection, which can take extra time—but also provide peace of mind.
+While all EV charger installations should comply with codes, hardwired setups in particular necessitate permitting and inspection, which can prolong the installation timeline but also provide peace of mind.

 So, What’s Best for Central Coast Homeowners?

-Here in San Luis Obispo County and Santa Maria, the right choice depends on:
+In San Luis Obispo County and Santa Maria, the right choice depends on several factors:

-Your current electrical setup (Do you already have a 240V outlet?)
+Your current electrical setup (Is there already a 240V outlet?)

 Whether the charger is indoors or outdoors